jtarbz/bright/README.md

 	-h	print this message

-brightness number must be within range specified in /sys/class/backlight/intel_backlight/max_brightness keep in mind that you will need sufficient privileges to edit these values. do a setuid or write a wrapper, it's not my problem created by jason walter because he didn't feel like setting keybinds
+brightness number must be within range specified in /sys/class/backlight/intel_backlight/max_brightness keep in mind that you will need sufficient privileges to edit these values. do a setuid or write a wrapper. created by jason walter because he didn't feel like setting keybinds

 ```

 # license
-licensed gnu gplv3
+Licensed GNU GPLv3